elifesciences/elife-bot/docs/configuring-a-new-worker.md

 Adding a new workflow to the eLife Bot
 ======

+## Overview

+This page describes the recommended method to modify or add new workflows to the eLife bot.

+In order to run all the tests and get the code functioning correctly, you will need sufficient access to eLife S3 buckets, SimpleDB domains, etc. As an alternative, you can create your own running environment and create enter your particulars into the ``settings.py`` file for your own AWS services.

+A brief summary of the steps:

+### Planning

+If you don't already understand the fundamentals of SWF and how eLife bot runs, you may want to review the documentation in more depth.
+There are some already built components to incorporate into what you are planning to build.

+### Branch the code in git

+In using git-flow branching model procedure, your new feature will be encapsulated and easy to merge later.

+### Develop the activity

+You can write new activity code without running SWF workflows, and sometimes even without having Internet access.
+An activity is where the real work happens.
+You can hack it together and run it from the command-line using python __main__.
+Or, you can write lettuce tests for its unique functions and run the tests to validate its integrity.
+Basically, you can start with the most friction-less method you choose, as long as you end up with some automated tests by the end!

+### Run a mock workflow on your local computer

+By connecting to your own private SWF task list, you can run the ``decider.py``, ``worker.py`` and issue a workflow execution start using the ``dev`` workflow, entirely from your own computer.
+This is after you've adapted or added the workflow and starter classes to make it run.
+This should shake out many possible errors in integrating with the SWF service.

+### Add or modify a scheduled starter using cron

+Add or modify the cron code to automatically start your workflow when it should.

+### Pull request in git

+When you are confident your new features are ready to review, submit a pull request.
+Another developer _should_ review your code, run lettuce tests and mock workflows using SWF.
+Cron components, at this time, generally require deploying to a running instance in order to fully test them in that situation.

+### Deploy

+Merge to master branch and deploy ASAP to the running instance.
+See ``installation.md`` for more on deployments.

 ## Step 1: Planning a new workflow

 Ask yourself the following: